Ahrefs vs Semrush — Which Should You Use?

 Conducting link outreach using Semrush

-This is a lovely feature, and there’s nothing similar within Ahrefs.
+This is a lovely feature, and there’s nothing similar available from Ahrefs.

 Overall, it’s fair to say that both Ahrefs and Semrush give you strong backlink analysis functionality — but for me, because of its excellent CRM-style backlink building tool, the winner in this area is probably Semrush.